lwojcik/lukes-adblock-list/README.md

 # Luke's AdBlock List

-This is my personal blacklist for uBlock Origin instances.
+This is my personal blocklist for uBlock Origin instances.
 I keep it here so that I can manage it easily from a single place.

 The list URL: https://adblock.lukem.net/hosts.txt